This page provides links and information for CRS reporters and digital service providers.

 3 December 2015: Legislation to tackle offshore tax evasion

 We regularly hold teleconferences to provide updates on the progress of the CRS project.
-We also welcome software developers to give feedback and ask any questions they might have regarding the implementation of the standard.
+We also welcome digital service providers to give feedback and ask any questions they might have regarding the implementation of the standard.

 8 Dec 2016